jnaidu/covisint-gitbook-portal-service/targeting_content/README.md

 ## Publish content on a page that is displayed to users of just one customer
+    * This is also a simple way to publish content.
+    * Ease of Publishing: Simple
+    * Ease of Administration: Simple
+1. Content managers can publish content that is immediately available to all members of one particular site
+2. A web content article can be created in a specific site
+i.
+Site to which all the members have access ii.
+Content can be syndicated to another site
+1. Only members of the site where the content is published will see it
+c.
+The content is permissioned to a role shared by the site members
+i.
+Site Member
+1. Membership driven by Service Package
+d.
+The article is displayed either in:
+i.
+Web content display portlet on the Site where the content is stored
+1. Global content can be displayed on any page ii.
+Asset publisher portlet on any site as long as it is scoped to display content from the site where the content is stored

 ## Publish content on a page that is displayed to users based on context